-Suburban bowhunting is defined with deer hunting New Jersey.
+Suburban bowhunting defines deer hunting in New Jersey.

-Welcome to the northeast mecca of urban white-tailed deer hunting.
-Deer hunting New Jersey is still phenomenal.
-From the mountainous federal land, and state parks of the north, to the farm fields and eventually the pines of the south.
-With nothing but suburban housing developments in between, deer have plenty of safe havens and it makes deer hunting New Jersey some of the best on the east coast.
+Welcome to the northeast mecca of urban whitetail deer hunting—from the mountainous federal land and state parks of the north to the farm fields and pines of the south.
+With nothing but suburban housing developments in between, deer have plenty of safe havens, which makes deer hunting in New Jersey some of the best on the east coast.

-Here’s the public land lowdown for deer hunting New Jersey.
+Here’s the public land lowdown for deer hunting in New Jersey.
 There are over 750,000 acres of public deer hunting land throughout the state.
-Some of the biggest tracts include Delaware Water Gap National Recreation Area/Worthington State Forest in the northwestern part of the state, and Wharton State Forest in the southern part.
-Both produce lots of deer and some genuinely respectable deer for northeast standards, but the real honey holes for deer hunting New Jersey are the ones that lie in between the suburban developments.
+Some of the biggest tracts include Delaware Water Gap National Recreation Area in the northwest and Wharton State Forest in the south.
+Both produce lots of deer—and respectable deer for northeast standards.
+The real honey holes for deer hunting in New Jersey are the ones that lie in between the suburban developments.
 You just have to find them.

-According to the New Jersey DEP, deer populations in the Garden State peaked between 1995 and 2000, around the time when more liberal bag limits were introduced.
+According to the New Jersey DEP, deer populations in the Garden State peaked between 1995 and 2000 around the time when more liberal bag limits were introduced.
 If evenly distributed now, New Jersey would see about 14 deer per square mile.
-They’re not evenly distributed at all, as any experienced deer hunter, deer hunting New Jersey knows.
-Some towns still have over 100 deer per square mile, and have even decided to hire sharpshooters to cull the populations instead of deer hunters.
+Any experienced deer hunter in New Jersey can tell you that they are not evenly distributed at all.
+Some towns still have over 100 deer per square mile.
+Many have even decided to hire sharpshooters.

-Here is where it gets tricky because there are other seasons you can choose to hunt, permit seasons.
-Permit bow, permit shotgun, and permit muzzleloader.
-In order to hunt these seasons, you must have either a bow or gun license first, and then you can buy a permit.
-Permits are for antlerless deer only, if you want to shoot a buck you have to buy a bonus buck tag.
+There are permit seasons for bow, shotgun, and muzzleloader.
+In order to hunt these seasons, you must have a license and purchase a permit.
+Permits are for antlerless deer only.
+If you want to shoot a buck, you have to buy a buck tag.
 You can buy as many permits as you want for different zones, but only one buck tag is allowed.
 It can be used in any zone you have a valid permit for.
-Certain permits are a lottery but most are not.
-Anyone wishing to use a muzzleloader also has to purchase a rifle permit when deer hunting New Jersey.
+Certain permits are a lottery.
+Most are not.
+Anyone wishing to use a muzzleloader has to purchase a rifle permit when deer hunting in New Jersey.

-Weapons allowed for deer hunting New Jersey include compound bows, long bows, and recurve bows with a minimum peak draw weight of 35 pounds, crossbows with a minimum peak draw weight of 75 pounds, shotguns from 20 gauge-10 gauge shooting either slugs or buckshot, and muzzleloaders greater than .44 caliber.
-Baiting for deer is legal, and any person deer hunting New Jersey with a valid license can take coyotes while deer hunting.
-Tagging requirements are simple, once a deer is harvested make your own tag with your name and confirmation number on it, and then as soon as possible within one day of your harvest check it in either online or by phone.
+Weapons allowed for deer hunting in New Jersey include compound bows, long bows, and recurve bows with a minimum peak draw weight of 35 pounds.
+Crossbows with a minimum peak draw weight of 75 pounds are allowed as are shotguns from 20-10 gauge, shooting either slugs or buckshot.
+Muzzleloaders must be greater than .44 caliber.
+Baiting for deer is legal and any person deer hunting in New Jersey with a valid license can take coyotes while deer hunting.

-There you have it, deer hunting New Jersey may be your home turf, or someplace not too far that you’re looking to try your hand at taking home some delicious venison.
-Either way, good luck, shoot straight, be safe, and have fun.
+There you have it.
+New Jersey may be your home or a distance you traveled in order to get your hands on some delicious venison.
+Either way: good luck, shoot straight, be safe, and have fun.